Yarrabah Aboriginal Shire Council Friendship Alliance

 About Yarrabah Shire

-Yarrabah Shire is an independent Aboriginal community situated in north Queensland approximately 7km from Cairns.
+Yarrabah Shire is an independent Aboriginal community in north Queensland, approximately 7km from Cairns.
 The area has a population of around 4,000 people.

-More information about Yarrabah will be available soon at www.yarrabah.qld.gov.au
+More information about Yarrabah is available at www.yarrabah.qld.gov.au

-In contrast, Hobsons Bay is situated ten kilometres from Melbourne in the inner western metro region.
+In contrast, Hobsons Bay is 10 kilometres from Melbourne in the inner western metro region.
 The city covers an area of 66 kilometres with a population of over 84,000.
 A range of major industrial complexes in the city contribute significantly to the economy of Victoria.
-Find out more about Hobsons Bay and its history.
+Find out more about Hobsons Bay and its history Find out more about Hobsons Bay and its history here.